 Moving to Morocco and wondering how to buy a car in this exotic country?
-After purchasing my own, I realised that the rules for buying a car in Morocco are so different than in Europe.
-If you don’t know local customs, it might take a long time to drive your dream.
+After purchasing my own, I realised that the rules for buying a car in Morocco are different than in Europe.
+If you don’t know local customs, driving your dream might take a long time.

-I made a guide for both foreigners and expats first time buying a car in Morocco.
-Keep in mind, I create this guide based on my own experience purchasing a vehicle in Marrakech.
-So the process and its times in other Moroccan cities can be different.
+I made a guide for foreigners and expats buying a car in Morocco for the first time.
+Remember that I created this guide based on my experience purchasing a vehicle in Marrakech.
+So, the process and its times in other Moroccan cities can be different.

-To buy a car in Morocco, you need to be a Moroccan or a foreigner with so-called “Carte De Sejour”, a Moroccan residency card.
-If you are staying in Morocco with the 90-days tourist visa, you cannot register a car on your name.
+To buy a car in Morocco, you need to be a Moroccan or a foreigner with the so-called “Carte De Sejour”, a Moroccan residency card.
+If you are staying in Morocco with a 90-day tourist visa, you cannot register a car in your name.

-In this case, your Moroccan friend (or a foreigner with “Carte De Sejour”) must register the car on his/her name.
-The insurance will also be on his/her name; however, the car will be insured no matter who will be driving.
-If you decide to drive with your car, registered on others’ names, to Europe (or Ceuta, Melilla), you will need to get an authorisation from the car’s owner.
-Be careful registering your car on someone else names, I know quite a few expats that lost their cars in this way.
+In this case, your Moroccan friend (or a foreigner with “Carte De Sejour”) must register the car in his/her name.
+The insurance will also be in his/her name; however, the car will be insured no matter who will be driving.
+If you decide to drive with your car, registered in others’ names, to Europe (or Ceuta, Melilla), you will need to get authorisation from the car’s owner.
+Be careful registering your car in someone else name; I know quite a few expats who lost their cars in this way.

 You can try to come to Morocco with your car and sell it here.
 However, import taxes will be very high.
-Older the car, higher the taxes.
-The person buying your car will have to pay the customs tax on the vehicle.
-Remember that you cannot sell too old cars from Europe; only if you register them as a vintage (hell a complicated process).
-Some people drive their vehicles to neighbouring Mauritania and sell it there.
+Older the car, the higher the taxes.
+The person buying your car will have to pay the car’s customs tax.
+Remember that you cannot sell too old cars from Europe, only if you register them as vintage (hell, a complicated process).
+Some people drive their vehicles to neighbouring Mauritania and sell them there.
 However, it’s a long and risky drive.

-Are you thinking about leaving a foreigner car in Morocco and fly home, coming back to Morocco later?
+Are you thinking about leaving a foreign car in Morocco, flying home, and returning to Morocco later?
 No, no, no!
 When you enter Morocco with the car, your vehicle will be attached to your passport.
-When leaving, at the airport, you will have to proof customs that your car is not sold.
-Often, your keys can be taken customs till you back; or sometimes they seal the car.
+When leaving the airport, you must prove to customs that your car is not sold.
+Customs can often take your keys till you get back; sometimes, they seal the car.
 Lots of problems.
-The same goes if you arrive in Morocco on a foreigner motorcycle.
+The same goes if you arrive in Morocco on a foreign motorcycle.

 You don’t need an international driver’s license to drive in Morocco or rent a car there.
 All you need is a valid driving license from your home country.
-Keep in mind, that in order to rent a vehicle in Morocco, you must be 23 years and have held your license for 2 years.
+Remember that to rent a vehicle in Morocco, you must be 23 years old and have held your license for 2 years.

 If you stay in Morocco with a tourist visa and leave every 3 months, driving a rental or friend’s car with your original driving license is always enough.
-Police will always consider you as a tourist.
-However, the tricky part comes when you obtain your residence permit (Carte Séjour).
+Police will always consider you a tourist.
+However, the tricky part comes when you obtain your residence permit (Carte Séjour) or stay in Morocco for one year without leaving.
 Then, your original driver’s license is valid only for 1 year.

-I know that some countries have a driver’s license recognition agreement between Morocco and the other country.
-In this case, you can easily exchange your foreigner driving licence to the Moroccan one.
-For nationals from countries having no agreement with Morocco, they have to retake the driving test to get the Moroccan driving license.
+I know some countries have a driver’s license recognition agreement between Morocco and other countries.
+In this case, you can easily exchange your foreign driving licence for the Moroccan one.
+Nationals from countries with no agreement with Morocco must retake the driving test to get a Moroccan driving license.
 The exam is only in Arabic or French, so yeah, a complicated deal if you only understand English.

 HOW TO BUY A CAR IN MOROCCO?

-So, you are ready to buy a car in Morocco?
-As I already mentioned, the second-hand cars in Morocco, compared to Europe, are expensive.
-E.g. for the 1998 year Mercedes Benz A150, you might pay around 7000 euro while in Europe the same car cost around 2000 euro.
-Once I saw a 2009 Honda Civic for 5000 euro, and it was in some bad accident.
+So, are you ready to buy a car in Morocco?
+As I already mentioned, second-hand cars in Morocco, compared to Europe, are expensive.
+For example, for the 1998 Mercedes Benz A150, you might pay around 7000 euros, while in Europe, the exact car costs around 2000 euros.
+Once I saw a 2009 Honda Civic for 5000 euros, which was in some bad accident.

-If you want to buy some more decent car, be ready to pay around 6000-7000 euro.
-For less, you will get an old car or newer but probably from an accident.
-For vintage lovers, you can buy Mercedes Benz 240d (1982), R4 (1985) etc for around 2000 euro.
+If you want to buy a more decent car, be ready to pay around 6000-7000 euros.
+For less, you will get an old or newer car, but probably from an accident.
+For vintage lovers, you can buy a Mercedes Benz 240d (1982), R4 (1985) etc for around 2000 euros.

-Although I am not a huge small cars lover, I decided to buy a second-hand Fiat Panda (2016).
+Although I am not a huge small car lover, I decided to buy a second-hand Fiat Panda (2016).
 These models, in general, are cheap and popular – around 12.000 euros new ones.
-To buy the Fiat Panda was a safe choice.
-It’s a comparably new car, easy to sell, repair it.
+Buy the Fiat Panda was a safe choice.
+It’s a comparably new car, easy to sell and repair.
 It consumes little gas, and the road taxes are low.
-For a similar price (6500 euros), I could also get seven seats 1998 Mitsubishi Pajero – a smart choice if you like to travel.
-However, I realised that the road taxes are almost 700 euros per year; this car also consume more gas and cost more to fix it.
+For a similar price (6500 euros), I could also get seven seats for the 1998 Mitsubishi Pajero – a smart choice if you like to travel.
+However, I realised that the road taxes are almost 700 euros per year; this car also consumes more gas and costs more to fix.

-You can find second-hand cars for sale on popular Moroccan advertising websites such as Avito.ma, Moteur.ma etc. You can also try finding local dealers or simply asking around.
+You can find second-hand cars on popular Moroccan advertising websites such as Avito.ma, Moteur.ma etc. You can also try finding local dealers or simply asking around.

-Before buying a vehicle, double-check how much is its annual automobile property tax, nicknamed La Vignette that is based on car’s age and/or fiscal horsepower.
+Before buying a vehicle, double-check how much its annual automobile property tax is, nicknamed La Vignette, which is based on the car’s age and/or fiscal horsepower.
 In this table, you can check the prices (however, they change annually, so double-check somewhere else):

 From my experience, the man who sold me the car promised the La Vignette tax is paid.
-However, he said, losing the receipt.
-I trusted the guy, but after going to the tax office, I realised he was lying and had to pay again plus the fine.
+However, he said he lost the receipt.
+I trusted the guy, but after going to the tax office, I realised he was lying and had to pay again, plus the fine.

 Register the purchase

-After, you will pay the agreed amount to the previous car owner (recommend to make a bank transfer) and continue registering, filling out the grey dossier pages with stamps and signatures yourself.
+After, you will pay the agreed amount to the previous car owner (recommend making a bank transfer) and continue registering, filling out the grey dossier pages with stamps and signatures yourself.